 Dear Duxbury School Committee and Duxbury Residents,

-I am pleased to present my proposed FY’21 School Department Budget.
+Please find enclosed my proposed FY’22 School Department Budget.
 This document contains a broad overview as well as a detailed explanation of the District’s budget requests.
-It is organized into three sections - Please click on the links below to access the documents.
+It is organized into three sections:

-- PowerPoint Presentation: This serves as an Executive Summary and the “story” of our budget.
-I chose to use a combination of graphics and text to format this story in order to make it as transparent and accessible as possible for all readers.
+- Slide Presentation: This serves as an Executive Summary and the “story” of our budget.
+I chose to use this format to make it as transparent and accessible as possible for all readers.
 It is intended to be read in the order in which it is presented.

 - Financial Exhibits: There are six financial exhibits for your review.
 Each one summarizes the budget in a slightly different way and in varying degrees of depth and detail.

 - Line Item Detail: There are almost 400 line items in the School Department Budget, organized into 46 Cost Centers.
 This section of the budget is the most detailed and technical.
 It is contained herein to provide a maximum level of transparency.

 This is the fourth budget I have developed since I became Superintendent in 2017, and unfortunately, the fiscal climate is not improving.
 This year is perhaps the most difficult, since we were tasked by the Town to create a level-funded budget (i.e. 0% increase).
 After reviewing the document, you will see that this level of funding is not adequate to preserve even core services.
 Even more importantly, it is not commensurate with the expectations of the community to provide a high-quality, top-tier educational experience for all students.
 My proposed FY’22 budget request of $37,498,353 represents a 0% increase over FY’21, and results in a reduction of 18.6 FTE (full-time equivalent personnel).